KingPandesal/GaBasa/README.md

 This project uses the following NuGet packages:

 - 🖌️ **ReaLTaiizor** (for modern UI components)
    - [ReaLTaiizor GitHub](https://github.com/roy-t/ReaLTaiizor) – check this for tutorials, usage examples, and themes.
+(Make sure you're installing the correct package!
+Look at the package title, description, and authors to make sure.)
 - 🔒 **BCrypt.Net-Next** (for password hashing)

 Visual Studio should restore them automatically when you build the solution.